sedol1339/files/abstracts.md

 Dang, H., Tran, T., Osher, S., Tran-The, H., Ho, N., & Nguyen, T. (2023).
 Neural Collapse in Deep Linear Networks: From Balanced to Imbalanced Data. arXiv, 2301.00437.
 Retrieved from https://arxiv.org/abs/2301.00437v5

-Dubois, Y., Hashimoto, T., & Liang, P. (2023).
+#ssl #evaluation Dubois, Y., Hashimoto, T., & Liang, P. (2023).
 Evaluating Self-Supervised Learning via Risk Decomposition. arXiv, 2302.03068.
 Retrieved from https://arxiv.org/abs/2302.03068v3

+    - Yet SSL models are typically evaluated using a single metric: linear probing on ImageNet
+    - We decompose four sources of errors (and computationally efficient estimators for them):
+    - 1) approximation errors due to the encoder’s architecture not having the capacity to perform the task
+    - 2) representation usability errors (are large when SSL algorithm fails to produce linearly separable representations that can be used to predict desired tasks)
+    - 3) probe generalization errors due to finite training data
+    - 4) encoder generalization errors due to pretraining the encoder on finite data
+    - Using those estimators, we analyze 169 pretrained SSL models and the effect of 30 design choices
+    - The most important source of error used to be representation usability but now is the probe generalization
+    - Some design choices improve all error components simultaneously, but others tradeoff components

 Fu, S., & Wang, D. (2023).
 Theoretical Analysis of Robust Overfitting for Wide DNNs: An NTK Approach. arXiv, 2310.06112.
 Retrieved from https://arxiv.org/abs/2310.06112v2